Victoria Gitman: On display

 Concurrently with "The Beauties," Gitman decided to further concentrate her focus on the jewelry the women in these portraits were wearing.
 She would isolate a necklace, or perhaps a brooch, against a plain background.
 This time, however, her source was not fifteenth century portraiture, but rather thrift shop and antique store finds.
 Here, explicitly, the compositions were strikingly minimal and repetitive: just a necklace set atop a solid background, forming a simple circular outline.
 This simplicity is reminiscent of the purity of the abstract modernism trend of the 1960s.

 Gitman would go on to expand her cast of subjects.
 By the mid 2000s, she introduced a series of beaded purses, and later expanded her reach to include fur purses as well.
 Though it may seem that she shifted away from her art historical beginnings, in fact, the roots stayed the same.
 At thrift stores, she'd select vintage purses whose geometric patterns reminded her of the works od modernist abstract artists.
 The resulting paintings “converge with various early and mid-20th century painterly traditions: evoking modernist compositional tendencies, the artist aligns her imagery with the picture plane and extends it nearly edge-to-edge within the pictorial field, which has the effect of collapsing recessional space.
 Gitman buttresses these subtle formal dialogues with modernist abstraction by inserting veiled references to the work of canonical artists such as Kazimir Malevich, Mark Rothko, and Ad Reinhardt.”

-In recent years, Gitman has turned from beaded purses exclusively to fur purses, narrowing in even closer so that the object itself is obscured and the subject is simply colored fur - not a purse.
+In recent years, Gitman has turned from beaded purses exclusively to fur purses, narrowing in even closer so that the object itself is obscured and the subject is simply colored fur – not a purse.
 Here, too, there is a fetishistic element as viewers are seduced to approach the diminutive canvases; they expect a tactile experience to result, though that proves impossible.
-Gitman explains in the catalogue for her 2015 show at Pérez Art Museum Miami, “Perhaps the most challenging transition was from the beaded purses to the fur: the beaded surfaces have structure, solidity, definition—they’re an aggregate of discrete units—whereas fur is supple, amorphous, lush.”
+Gitman explains in the catalogue for her 2015 solo show Victoria Gitman: Desiring Eye at Pérez Art Museum Miami, “Perhaps the most challenging transition was from the beaded purses to the fur: the beaded surfaces have structure, solidity, definition—they’re an aggregate of discrete units—whereas fur is supple, amorphous, lush.”